-With winter operations potentially starting as early as November, we want to start educating you now about alternative routes to Big Bear Mountain Resort.
+With winter operations potentially starting as early as November, we want to start educating you now on an alternative route to Big Bear Mountain Resort.

 If you are coming from the beach cities (Los Angeles, Orange County, and San Diego counties) and typically take the "front way", we have a new alternative route we are recommending this winter.
-Once you reach the Big Bear Dam, most navigation apps like Google Maps or Apple Maps will guide you straight through the traffic light onto Big Bear Blvd.
-However, with Highway 38 closed, traffic on this road will be much heavier than usual.
+Once you reach the Big Bear Dam, most navigation apps like Google Maps or Apple Maps will guide you straight through the traffic light heading onto Big Bear Blvd.
+However, with Highway 38 closed, traffic on this road will be much heavier than usual this winter.

 Instead, we recommend you turn left at the light onto the North Shore side of Big Bear Lake.
 This route allows you to bypass the more congested areas by wrapping around the lake, crossing the bridge, and then continuing on to Bear Mountain or Snow Summit.